inspektral/thesis-upf/SOA/index.md

 Deep learning methods, particularly Convolutional Neural Networks (CNNs), have gained prominence in onset detection by leveraging neural networks to learn patterns directly from data, often represented as spectrograms or other transforms (wavelet, CQT).
 They learn spatial patterns that correspond to onsets, such as sudden changes in frequency content.

-A notable early example is the work by Schlüter and Böck [@schulter], which showed CNNs outperforming traditional methods on a dataset with 26,000 annotated onsets.
-RNNs, particularly LSTMs, are also able to outperform traditional methods, as shown by Marchi et al. [@Marchi].
+A notable early example is the work by [Schluter & Bock (2014)](#schluter-jan--bock-sebastian-2014), which showed CNNs outperforming traditional methods on a dataset with 26,000 annotated onsets.
+RNNs, particularly LSTMs, are also able to outperform traditional methods, as shown by [Marchi et al. (2014)](#marchi-erik-et-al-2014).

-Nowadays, most advanced models use a combination of the two, as shown by one of the most advanced models for polyphonic strings onset detection developed in 2023 [@tomczak_onset_2023].
+Nowadays, most advanced models use a combination of the two, as shown by one of the most advanced models for polyphonic strings onset detection developed in 2023 [Tomczak & Hockman (2023)](#tomczak-maciej--hockman-jason-2023).

 Although these models outperform traditional methods, the costs to develop them are very high, both from a computational and data sourcing point of view.
 Running them is also expensive; GPU acceleration might be needed and not all of them can run in real time on a common laptop.

-In the vast panorama of onset detection models, **Dance Dance Convolution** is the one used as of today by the system.
+In the vast panorama of onset detection models, **Dance Dance Convolution** [Donahue et al. (2017)](#donahue-chris-et-al-2017) is the one used as of today by the system.
 It is based on a convolutional architecture trained on Dance Dance Revolution annotations and shows outstanding real-time performance for transient-like onset detection.
 This is ideal for detecting percussive sounds but falls short when onsets are softer or happen in the pitch or timbre domain.

 ## Trajectories

 Sound gestures and trajectories in sound art and electroacoustic music refer to how sounds move and evolve, capturing both performer actions and spatial dynamics.
-Smalley's *spectromorphology* [@SMALLEY_1997], introduced in 1986, describes the temporal shaping of sound spectra, providing a tool to analyze these aspects.
+[Smalley's (1997)](#smalley-denis-1997) *spectromorphology*, introduced in 1986, describes the temporal shaping of sound spectra, providing a tool to analyze these aspects.

 While Smalley describes them from an analytical point of view, composers have been using similar concepts, representing them with graphic notation.
 This notation uses visual symbols to represent music, offering flexibility beyond traditional notation.
 Xenakis's **UPIC** system translates drawings into sound, while Cardew's *Treatise* (1967) leaves interpretation open, both influencing sound gestures.